How to use AI in Confluence: A practical step-by-step guide

 -

-Connect Confluence, Google Docs, Notion, your help desk, and any other places your team stores information.
-The whole process is self-serve and only takes a few minutes.
+Connect Confluence, Google Docs, Notion, and your help desk.
+The process is self-serve and very efficient.

 Step 2: Put the AI where your team already works

-The best tools are the ones people actually use, and that means meeting them where they are.
-With eesel AI, you can deploy a Q&A assistant right inside Slack or Microsoft Teams that answers questions using information from Confluence and everything else you’ve connected.
+The best tools are accessible.
+With eesel AI, you can deploy a Q&A assistant right inside Slack or Microsoft Teams that answers questions using information from Confluence and your other connected apps.

 Tips for success with AI in Confluence